dotHTM/searchReplacer/README.md

 A file "grepCommand" will be generated with the 'search' portions of your sed commands.

-Each repo will be pulled and the search replace commands applied, then
+Each repo will be pulled and the search replace commands applied.

+Check the tool's help via the `--help` flag.

 # LICENCE